jiaohehu/NPreview/DOC-epub.md

     it has been deliberately changed to not relying on this kind of technique to typeset line number.
 Instead the <table> is used and the leftmost table cell is used for inserting the numbering text.
-    For listing and/or verb block, the <ol> is to be used so that it automatically number each line using the default way of nubmering by the <ol> list.
+    For listing and/or verb block, the <table> is to be used in the similar style.